google/WebFundamentals/src/content/en/updates/2019/08/get-started-with-gpu-compute-on-the-web.md

 GPU (GPGPU) programming.

-GPU Compute has contributed significantly to the recent machine learning boom, as convolution neural networks and other models could take advantage of the architecture to run more efficiently on GPUs.
+GPU Compute has contributed significantly to the recent machine learning boom, as convolution neural networks and other models can take advantage of the architecture to run more efficiently on GPUs.
 With the current Web Platform lacking in GPU Compute capabilities, the W3C’s “GPU for the Web” Community Group is designing an API to expose the modern GPU APIs that are available on most current devices.
 This API is called WebGPU.

 WebGPU is a low-level API, like WebGL.
 It is very powerful and quite verbose, as you’ll see.
 But that’s OK.
-What we’re looking for here is performance.
+What we’re looking for is performance.

-In this article, I’m going to focus on the GPU Compute part of WebGPU and, to be honest, just scratch the surface, so that you can start playing on your own.
+In this article, I’m going to focus on the GPU Compute part of WebGPU and, to be honest, I'm just scratch the surface, so that you can start playing on your own.
 I will be diving deeper and covering WebGPU rendering (canvas, texture, etc.) in forthcoming articles.

-Dogfood: WebGPU is available for now in Chrome 78 for macOS behind an experimental flag you can enable at `chrome://flags/#enable-unsafe-webgpu`.
+Dogfood: WebGPU is available for now in Chrome 78 for macOS behind an experimental flag.
+You can enable it at `chrome://flags/#enable-unsafe-webgpu`.
 The API is constantly changing and currently unsafe.
 As GPU sandboxing isn't implemented yet for the WebGPU API, it is possible to read GPU data for other processes!
-(Don’t browse the web with it enabled.)
+Don’t browse the web with it enabled.

 ## Access the GPU